-Some of the causes of teeth grinding during sleep can be reduced by simple lifestyle changes, so you can look and feel your best without the worry of teeth grinding.
+Some of the causes of grinding teeth in your sleep can be reduced by simple lifestyle changes.
 Simple mindfulness techniques aimed at reducing the effects of stress like meditation, yoga, or a relaxing massage can go a long way in helping with teeth grinding.
 Always consult your doctor or dentist, however, if you are worried or need help to make more major changes to your everyday life.

-The most important way to avoid teeth grinding damage to your teeth is to seek medical advice from your dentist.
+The most effective way to shake the habit of grinding teeth in sleep or during the day is to seek medical advice from your dentist.
 Three important times to visit your dentist are: